Jokymon/forth-vm-sim/doc/virtual_machine.rst

 is incremented by ``4`` to point to the next word in memory.
 These registers are meant for pushing register values onto stacks and popping them again.

-For the third type of move operations, only the ``%acc1`` register can be used.
+For the third type of move operations, only the ``%acc1`` and ``%acc2`` registers can be used.
 It allows for storing immediate 32-bit values into the register.
 For example in the following instruction

 .. code-block::